bully

 Instead of looking at the aggressor as a villain, this important story turns narrative around and asks reader to consider trying to understand the behavior.
 Elephant has spread the word that Bunny is a big bully and warns everyone to stay away.
 Fortunately, Kitty doesn't just accept this statement as fact and decides to do some investigating.
 After asking a lot of questions and making a lot of observations, Kitty concludes that Bunny is misunderstood and deserves a second chance.
 An important book to add to your child's collection that will open up dialogue and perhaps lead to some empathy.

 The tween years, from ages 10 to 13, are difficult to say the least.
 Boys and girls are transitioning from young children into teenagers.
 Physical changes sometimes seem to happen overnight and the emotional rollercoaster created by hormonal fluctuations is full of highs and lows.
 And for kids who have challenges socializing, like those on the autism spectrum, these years are even harder.
 This time period is difficult enough without the interference of a bully.
 But when someone decides to wreak havoc on your tween's self-esteem by making fun of the way they look, how they dress, who their friends are, and anything else, it can have devastating consequences.
-Novels for tweens about bullying can be a helpful resource and source of comfort for kids who need to know that they are not alone in their experiences.
+Chapter books for tweens about bullying can be a helpful resource and source of comfort for kids who need to know that they are not alone in their experiences.

 restart